daniel-apolinario/microservices-graph/README.md

 ### Microservices-related Design Patterns ###

 Aiming at generating dependency graphs similar to real microservice-based systems, we apply six usual design patterns found in microservice-based software applications.
 We selected them from the catalog in [[3]](#3).
 Thus, the main selection criterion is their possibility to be expressed in a dependency graph.
-The selected patterns are: API Composition, Event Domain, Externalized Configuration, API Gateway, Service Registry, and Distributed Tracing.
-These patterns are commonly adopted together, using for example the Netflix microservices components [[4]](#4).
+The selected patterns are API Composition, Message Service Broker, Externalized Configuration, API Gateway, Service Registry, and Distributed Tracing. [[4]](#4).
+These patterns are commonly adopted together, using for example the [Netflix microservices components](https://netflix.github.io).

 To diversify the creation of graphs, each design pattern has a probability of being introduced in the generated graph.
 The [Tools Configuration Table](#tool-configurations) describes all the configurations related to the design patterns to generate and evolve the graphs.
 For example, if API Composition is configured with a 50\% percentage of probability, half of the generated graphs will have this pattern included.
 Some design patterns are applied only to a set of services in an application.
 Consequently, we created a configuration related to the proportion of nodes that will participate in the applied standard.
 Therefore, in these cases, there is a percentage range that is randomly chosen for each graph generated that will be used to calculate the number of nodes who have the design pattern applied.